myroms/roms_test/IRENE/Coupled_RBL4DVAR/Readme.md

   ```
 - **The WRF** executables will located in the sub-directory **Build_wrf/Bin**

-- It is useful to define a **ltl** macro at login to avoid showing all the
+- It is helpful to define a **ltl** macro at login to avoid showing all the
     links files created by the build script and needed to run **WRF**:
   ```
     alias ltl '/bin/ls -ltHF | grep -v ^l'